This guide is an overview of the Massachusetts Historical Society collections that contain information by or about African Americans.

 The materials are presented chronologically in three sections.
 The colonial period (1630-1783) covers the period 1630, through the Revolution, to the abolition of slavery in Massachusetts in 1783.
 The national period (1784-1865) encompasses the early growth of the nation through the Civil War.
 The modern period (1866-present) represents Reconstruction through the present.
 Collections that extend through two periods are included either in the period most strongly represented in the papers or mentioned twice.

 To find more information on these resources or to request materials described in this overview, readers may consult several MHS resources.
-The Society's online catalog, ABIGAIL, available at www.masshist.org, contains collection-level descriptions of the Society's manuscript collections and many of the photograph collections.
-Approximately 400 published and unpublished manuscript and photograph collection guides ("finding aids") contain more detailed information than the descriptions found in ABIGAIL.
-Many of the finding aids are fully searchable at the MHS website: www.masshist.org/findingaids, and more are added on a regular basis.
-The collection-level records in ABIGAIL also indicate if there is a finding aid available for the collection.
-Copies of the paper finding aids that have not yet been converted to electronic format are available in the MHS reading room.
+The Society's online catalog, ABIGAIL, available at www.masshist.org, contains collection-level descriptions of the Society's manuscript collections and most of the photograph collections.
+Published and unpublished manuscript and photograph collection guides contain more detailed information than the descriptions found in ABIGAIL.
+Many of the collection guides are fully searchable at the MHS website (www.masshist.org/collection-guides), and more are added on a regular basis.
+The collection-level records in ABIGAIL also indicate if there is a collection guide available for the collection.
+Copies of the paper collection guides that have not yet been converted to electronic format are available in the MHS reading room.

 THE COLONIAL PERIOD (1630-1783)